polyvariant/flavors-of-scala/slides/http.md

 # Actors and Futures are the foundation

-<<< ../projects/pekko-http/src/main/scala/Server.scala#server scala {*}
+<<< ../projects/pekko-http/src/main/scala/Server.scala#server scala {*|6}

-// TODO: show how the route value is bound and that everything is run on actors, exposing Futures.

 <!--
 That's In this new approach, Futures and actors were the foundation.
+We start the server and get a Future value back.

+[click] The value that defines the routes (endpoints and server logic) is used here.

+[click] It all looks cool, right?
+FP for the logic, Futures and actors for concurrency.
 -->

 ---